How to Become an Offshore Paramedic: A Look at the Responsibilities, Requirements, Certifications, Job Outlook, and Salary Expectations

 Paramedic certification consists of two main parts: cognitive and psychomotor exams.

 The Cognitive Exam – The cognitive portion of the exam focuses on many of the core EMT principles you learned during your paramedic training program:

 The test is graded on a pass/fail basis.

 If you pass, congratulations!
-You’re ready to step into the paramedic uniform.
+You’re ready to take the next step in your career and don the paramedic uniform.

 If you fail, don’t panic.
-You can take the test up to six times before having to retake any training courses (after your third attempt, you may also be required to take a 48-hour remedial course).
-Also, the computer will provide feedback on areas or questions that you missed, so you should have a good idea where to spend some extra study hours.
+You can take the test up to six times before retaking any training courses (after your third attempt, you may also be required to take a 48-hour remedial course).
+Also, the system provides feedback on areas or questions you missed, so you should have a good idea of where to spend extra study hours.

-Students must wait 15 days between retakes, so that should give you plenty of time to brush up on any problem areas.
+Students must wait 15 days between retakes, giving you plenty of time to brush up on any problem areas.

-The Psychomotor Exam – In addition to your computer exam (Cognitive), paramedic students must also pass a psychomotor exam as well.
+The Psychomotor Exam – In addition to your computer exam (Cognitive), paramedic students must also pass a psychomotor exam.
 This exam tests your ability to apply your knowledge in the field.
-During the exam, you’ll be asked to:
+During the exam, you’ll:

 - Size-up a scene